 If an application under the rules is successful, the applicant partner will usually be granted ILR (unless they wish to be granted a short period of leave to sort out their affairs before leaving the UK).
 There is also provision for a grant of limited leave to remain in some circumstances where the applicant partner has previous convictions or admitted criminal conduct.

-The bereaved partners rules provide for an applicant partner to make an application for ILR at any time after the death of the sponsoring partner, rather than wait until their current
+The bereaved partners rules provide for an applicant partner to make an application for ILR at any time after the death of the sponsoring partner, rather than wait until their current leave is due

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.